After the critical success of his first film Applause, which was shot in New York City, Rouben Mamoulian went to Hollywood and made City Streets.

-Based on an original screenplay from Dashiell Hammett, this urban crime drama features the very young and gorgeous Gary Cooper in one of his best performances to date (before he became star).
+Based on original screenplay from novelist Dashiell Hammett, this urban crime drama features the very young and gorgeous Gary Cooper in one of his best performances to date (before he became star).

 In the impressive opening shot, we see a close-up of Sylvia Sidney’s face, with one eye closed, before the camera pulls back to reveal a fairground shooting-gallery.

 Pop Cooley is assigned to “bump off” Blackie, because Maskal wants Field’s girl Agnes.
 Pop takes Blackie for a “ride” and is later freed on an alibi supplied by Agnes.
 When Nan refuses to “squeal,” she is sent to prison.
-As a result, the Kid joins the racketeers, hoping to save Nan.
-But while in jail, Nan, now disillusioned gets furious when she learns about the Kid’s decision.
+The Kid joins the racketeers, hoping to save Nan.
+But while in jail, Nan, now a disillusioned femme, gets furious when she learns about the Kid’s decision.

 Upon release, Nan tries to convince the Kid to leave the gangsters, but he refuses.
-Soon, however, he crosses the racketeer and then outwits his henchmen, who are plotting to “get” him.
+He then crosses the racketeer and then outwits his henchmen, who are plotting to “get” him.

 To prevent this, Nan meets Maskal, begging him to throw the Kid out of the gang.
 Agnes enters and shoots Maskal for betraying her, then locks Nan inside.
 Nan is found with Maskal’s body and is taken for a ride.
 The Kid foils the gangster’s plot and rescues Nan.

-Mamoulian, a technically innovative director, was proud that, despite the menace, the audience never sees the killings or any other acts violence on screen.
+Mamoulian, a technically innovative director, was proud that, despite the looming menace, the audience never sees any killings or other acts violence on screen.

-Cast in a role originally intended for the IT girl Clara Bow, Sylvia Sidney renders a good performance in a part that later typecast her as a downtrodden Depression victim.
+Cast in a role originally intended for the IT girl Clara Bow, Sylvia Sidney renders a good performance in a part that later typecast her as a woman who’s downtrodden Depression victim.

 Cast: